shah/appliance-setup-framework/README.md

 * RAM: minimum 2048  megabytes, preferably **4096 megabytes**
 * Storage: minimum 32 gigabytes, preferably **256 gigabytes**
 * Network: **Accessible outbound to the Internet** (both IPv4 and IPv6), inbound access not required
-* Firewall Route: The publically accessible IP should point to this server, a Linux firewall is automatically managed by CHIE
+* Firewall Route: The publically accessible IP should point to this server, a Linux firewall is automatically managed by the appliance

 ## Setup the operating system